aws-samples/aws-cdk-golden-ami-pipeline/README.md

 -   Image Pipeline will send SNS notification for success or failure.
 Later this can be used to update DynamoDB ( This part is not implemented in the solution)

-AMI Pipeline creation is configuration driven.
+-   AMI Pipeline creation is configuration driven.
 CDK application will read the user provided configuration and provision the pipeline.

+### Configuration File

 A sample `config.json` file looks like below -